 will spread aggressively.
 Nodding oat-like clusters of seeds, with their golden fall glow.
 Good naturalizer for dry shade, where the lack of sun and moisture may keep is aggressive nature in check.

-Indian grass Sorghastrum nutans Bluish green foliage turning a translucent yellow-deep gold fall color and bearing panicles of copper seed heads fleced with yellow in fall.
+Indian grass Sorghastrum nutans Bluish green foliage turning a translucent yellow-deep gold fall color and bearing panicles of copper seed heads flecked with yellow in fall.

 Big Blue-stem (Andropogon gerardii) The king of native grasses with 3 fingered seed heads in August, and handsome gray to blue-green stems in spring turning to green in summer then to red in fall.
 Clump forming with excellent drought tolerance once established.